 Step 1: Choose a Location

-Place a suitably sized growing container in full sun.
+Place a suitably sized growing container in full sun, appoximately 6 hours each day.
+If you live in a warm climate, gardenias will appreciate some shade from the sun in the afternoon.
 A good location may be a patio or deck, where you can enjoy the delightful fragrance of the gardenia blossoms.
 Ideally, the container should be large enough to allow the gardenia to grow, but not so large that you cannot transport it indoors during inclement weather.

 Step 2: Fill the Container